glacials/twos.dev/src/From Google to Apple.md

 Mail is okay at displaying emails as conversations.
 Once in a while, it omits something it shouldn’t.
 When I click Send while replying to a thread it doesn't immediately append my message, causing me to believe something went wrong.

-Mail has no special treatment of calendar invitations, which is to say they appear as a pair of attachments (at least when coming from Google Calendar users): one `invite.ics` file and one `mime-attachment.ics` file.
-Each opens Calendar with an identical event draft, but I’ve learned to use `mime-attachment.ics` because it is a two-way connection with the sender; ICS is only a copy of the initial event details.
+Mail has no special treatment of calendar invitations, which is to say they appear as raw attachments.
+When Google Calendar users send an invitation there are two attachments, `invite.ics` and `mime-attachment.ics`.
+Each opens Calendar with an identical event draft, but I’ve learned to use `mime-attachment.ics` because it is a two-way connection with the sender’s event; the other is only a copy.

 macOS Mail supports filters, but only locally.
 The iCloud Mail service has a separate filter system with the same effect, but the two have disparate feature sets and don't synchronize. iOS Mail does not support filters.
 I’ve opted to use Mail’s local-only filters, and have my iMac stay awake 24/7.